Taking part in the NHS-Galleri trial

 You can volunteer to take part in the trial if you get an invitation letter from the NHS and all of the following are true:

 You have not been diagnosed or treated for cancer in the last 3 years

-You live in one of the areas where the trial is being run
+You are registered with a GP in one of the areas where the trial is taking place

-The trial is taking part in the following regions in England known as Cancer Alliances:
+The trial is taking place in the following Cancer Alliances: